wren-coder/wren-coder-cli/README.md

 ### API Configuration

-Set your Qwen API key (In Qwen Code project, you can also set your API key in `.env` file). the `.env` file should be placed in the root directory of your current project.
+Set your Wren API key (In Wren Code project, you can also set your API key in `.env` file). the `.env` file should be placed in the root directory of your current project.

 > ⚠️ **Notice:** <br>
 > **If you are in mainland China, please go to <https://bailian.console.aliyun.com/> to apply for your API key** <br>